RsyncProject/rsync/rsyncd.conf.5.md

     uid/gid preservation requires the module to be running as root (see "uid") or for "fake super" to be configured.

-    A chroot-enabled module should not have this parameter enabled unless you've taken steps to ensure that the module has the necessary resources it needs to translate names, and that it is not possible for a user to change those resources.
-That includes being the code being able to call functions like **getpwuid()**, **getgrgid()**, **getpwname()**, and **getgrnam()**.
+    A chroot-enabled module should not have this parameter set to false unless you're using a "name converter" program *or* you've taken steps to ensure that the module has the necessary resources it needs to translate names and that it is not possible for a user to change those resources.
-    You should test what libraries and config files are required for your OS and get those setup before starting to test name mapping in rsync.

 0.  `munge symlinks`